 The point is you can ask for help from anyone in exchange for credit in the film and exposure on your social media platforms.
 The event offers a great opportunity to get the word out about your film well before you even begin shooting.
 So not only will you raise development funds, you’ll also start building your fan base.

-Due to the pandemic, I have not been able to take advantage of live fundraising for my current film, Le Bon Chef, so all of our development fundraising was done online.
+Since we started fundraising during the pandemic for Le Bon Chef, all of our development fundraising was done online.
 As soon as things open up, though, I’ll be putting something together for finishing funds or marketing money or who knows what.
 There’s always a need.

 Good luck with your project and don’t hesitate to contact me if you have any questions: email@example.com.